SuecoAlto/SearchEngineAgent/README.md

 	•	✅ Integration with More LLMs (GPT-4, Claude, etc.).
 	•	✅ Custom User Profiles & Memory Handling.
 	•	✅ Web-Based Frontend Interface.

-📝 License

-This project is open-source under the MIT License.

-🤝 Contributing

-Want to improve this project?
-Feel free to fork the repo and submit a pull request! 🚀

-📞 Contact

-For inquiries, contact your-email@example.com or visit your GitHub profile.

----

-### 🔹 **Why is this README good?**
-- ✅ **Clear project introduction**
-- ✅ **Step-by-step setup guide**
-- ✅ **Explains features & technologies**
-- ✅ **Future improvements section**
-- ✅ **Encourages contributions**

-This README ensures **any developer can quickly understand and run your project**! 🚀💡